iamdtang/react-concurrency/README.md

 ## Example 1

 This example shows how tasks get automatically canceled when the component they live on is destroyed.
+See a live example here: [http://react-concurrency.surge.sh/](http://react-concurrency.surge.sh/)

 Imagine you have an `AsyncButton` component that takes an asynchronous function that returns a promise, in this case `save`.
 As the promise transitions through its different states, the button's label changes.